 The Certificate of Entry is valid only for the intended date of travel.
 The COE will specifically state your name, passport details, flight date of departure and arrival, flight number, and the name of your ASQ hotel.
 In case, you need to postpone your trip or change the details of your flight, you need to make a new application for the COE to obtain a new certificate with the new flight details or ASQ hotel details.

 What do you have to do after receiving the COE?

 Once you have received your COE, you have to prepare the following documents for your trip to Thailand.
 It will be presented to the airline before departure:

 - Certificate of Entry (COE)

 - Fit-to-Fly health certificate, issued within 72 hours before departure – this is a statement by a doctor that you are free from symptoms and fit to fly.
 This certificate is separate from the COVID-19 medical certificate.

 - Copy of Travel insurance policy that covers COVID and no less than 100,000 USD.
+The policy must cover the whole duration of your stay or the duration of your visa.
 Please print the insurance certificate and all pages of the terms and conditions on the COVID-19 coverage and medical benefits.
 You may be refused to board the flight if you could not show that the insurance meets this requirement.